sankeer28/DiscordBot-v1/README.md

 ## line 333 of index.js: please provide your discord bot token here.

-## Click on startthebot.bat to run on your pc.
+## Click on startthebot.bat to run locally.
 ## Running the bot 24/7
 you can also run this bot 24/7 using repl.it and a free website pinging service.
 You can see an example using this code [here](https://replit.com/@sankeer28/discord-bot-example?v=1)